bootrino/twolang/README.md

 # Two's first instruction is '0'.

+# Two's second instruction is '1'.

 It may take some time to fully understand the paradigm behind Two's programming model but once it clicks in you'll find it natural.

-# Two's second instruction is '1'.
+You write Twolang applications by tying together sequences of the Two instructions to formulate higher level constructs.

 # Developing applications in Twolang